reproduce

 For Google/email workflows, prefer gog plus service logs instead of manual inbox/browser checks.

-Reference $dev-sanity whenever the issue is local runtime/configuration behavior.
+Reference $dev-sanity whenever the issue is local runtime/configuration behavior and that skill is available.

 4) Fill gaps instead of punting